Phonostalgia presents...

 There'll Be a Hot Time for the Old Men (While the Young Men Are Away)

-(words by Grant Clarke; music by George W. Meyer)
+(w: Grant Clarke; m: George W. Meyer)

 New York, NY: Tuesday, February 19, 1918